If you want to make an LPA now, you can as long as you follow government guidance on social distancing and self-isolating.

 The certificate provider must talk to the donor about the LPA to make sure the donor understands it and is not being pressured to make it.

-We recommend this conversation happens face to face, but you should consider the Step 4 guidance on social distancing and how to stay safe.
+We recommend this conversation happens face to face, but you should consider government guidance on how to stay safe and help prevent the spread of coronavirus.
 If the conversation has to be over the phone or a video call, the certificate provider should make sure the call is private.

 How you can help us register your LPA as quickly as possible